pnp/pnpcore/docs/articles/contributor/readme.md

 - The code of the PnP Core SDK in the `src\sdk` folder
 - Examples of how to use the PnP Core SDK in the `src\samples` folder
+- Generated code to speed up contribution of new model logic in the `src\generated` folder
 - The source of the documentation you are reading right now in the `docs` folder

 ## General model principles